The days are short.

 Melatonin Doses:

-Dosages of melatonin vary depend on the resource you read.
-Melatonin should not be used if you are taking benzodiazepines, alcohol, or other nervous system depressants.
+Dosages of melatonin vary depending on the resource you read.
+Melatonin should not be used if you are taking benzodiazepines (ex/ Xanax, Valium, etc), alcohol, or other nervous system depressants (muscle relaxers, nerve-slowing drugs).

-- A low dose of 0.3mg may be safe over long periods of time, while “clinical” doses of 3-5mg or higher may be safe over the course of a few months to a year.
+- A low dose of 0.3mg may be safe over long periods of time, while “clinical” doses of 3-5mg or higher may be safe over the course of a few months to a year and have utility for inflammation support.

 - Some studies suggest safety at higher doses at 10-40mg when used only for a few weeks, and 100mg when used for only 1-2 days.